Government (linguistics): In government and binding theory

-This definition is explained in more detail in the government section of the article on government and binding theory.
+That definition is explained in more detail in the government section of the article on government and binding theory.

 Government broadly construed

 One sometimes encounters definitions of government that are much broader than the one just produced.
 Government is understood as the property that regulates which words can or must appear with the referenced word.
 This broader understanding of government is part of many dependency grammars.
 The notion is that many individual words in a given sentence can appear only by virtue of the fact that some other word appears in that sentence.

-According to this definition, government occurs between any two words connected by a dependency, the dominant word opening slots for subordinate words.
+According to that definition, government occurs between any two words connected by a dependency, the dominant word opening slots for subordinate words.
 The dominant word is the governor, and the subordinates are its governees.
 The following dependency tree illustrates governors and governees:

 The word has governs Fred and ordered; in other words, has is governor over its governees Fred and ordered.
-Similarly, ordered governs dish and for, that is, ordered is governor over its governees dish and for; Etc. This understanding of government is widespread among dependency grammars.
+Similarly, ordered governs dish and for, that is, ordered is governor over its governees dish and for; etc. This understanding of government is widespread among dependency grammars.